rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 +++

+Since JSON is the dominant data representation format for most of the modern RESTful APIs.
+Some automation and devops tools (Terraform, AWS CLI, kubectl, etc.) optionally output data in JSON format to make it machine readable.
+Some datasets (e.g. MRFs from health insurance companies) are available as JSON files.
-Since JSON is the dominant data representation format for most of the modern RESTful APIs parsing, generation, modification and analysis of JSON documents is nothing new for many explorers of cyberspace.
+For these reasons parsing, generation, modification and analysis of JSON documents is nothing new for many explorers of cyberspace.
 Indeed, there are libraries and tools to wrangle JSONified data in pretty much all popular general purpose programming languages.
 But what about shell scripts?
 When one is programming